 How Much Money Does a Freelance Photographer Make?

-The topic of freelance photography often brings about two other questions.
-How much money can I make as a freelance photographer?
-And how much should I charge as a photographer.
 Both questions receive the same answer from me… That’s up to you!
-According to Payscale.com, the average freelance photographer makes $25.08 per hour.
+According to Payscale.com, the average freelancer makes $25.08 per hour.
 However, there are many factors to consider when estimating your potential earning rate.

 While your photographic skills and knowledge help to dictate the amount a client is willing to pay, it is not the only thing to consider.
-One of the greatest benefits of freelance work is the power to choose how much or little you work.
-You make your own to do list, create your own schedule andset the limit on how much money you can make.
+One of the greatest benefits is the power to choose how much or little you work.
+You make your own to do list, create your own schedule and set the limit on how much money you can make.

-There are many reasons you should consider freelance photography if you love the art of photography.
+There are many reasons you should consider this type of photography if you love the art.
 First, you get to create your own schedule.
 This is a huge benefit to moms who want to be home with their children and earn some extra income.
 Or maybe you are a student needing some extra cash.
-Whatever the reason may be, freelance photography offers the flexibility to create your own schedule.
+Whatever the reason may be, you’ll have the flexibility to create your own schedule.

-Second, you get to decide what type and style of photography you want to focus on.
+Second, you get to decide what type and style you want to focus on.
 In fact, you get to determine what your ideal client looks like, too!
 Do you want to photograph families?
 Maybe you want to snuggle newborns?
 Or maybe you would like to see your landscape or wildlife photographs in a travel magazine!
-These are all freedoms that freelance photography can provide.
+These are all freedoms you can enjoy.

-Another benefit of freelance photography is the ability to work where you are.
+Another benefit is the ability to work where you are.
 Your office can become the local coffee shop while editing photos.
 Taking a family trip?
 You could place an ad to locate any potentials clients in the area you will be.
 You are your only limit!